 Trail riding is arguably the non-racing aspect of cross country riding.
 This is simply 'mountain biking' to many and will generally cover trails with greater technical difficulty than those designed for cross country.

 A trail bike sits somewhere between a bike designed for cross country and Enduro racing.
 These are designed to perfectly balance both climbing and descending, a jack of all trades if you will.
-Many trail bikes can be raced in cross country events, but may be heavier and slower on climbs.
+Many trail bikes can be raced in cross country events, but are likely to be heavier and slower on climbs and flat terrain.

-Dual suspension bikes with 120 -140 mm of suspension travel will perform well on any trail, and as with cross country riding, 27.5in or 29in wheels will work well.
-Given the extensive range of trails you can encounter, a drivetrain with a large gear range is something to look out for.
+Dual suspension bikes with 120-150 mm of suspension travel will perform well on any trail, and as with cross country riding, 27.5in or 29in wheels will work well.
+Given the extensive range of trails, you can encounter, a drivetrain with a large gear range is something to look out for.
 The head tube angle will again vary on the level you plan to be riding at, but generally will be slacker than cross country bikes with angles somewhere between 67 and 69-degrees.

 Enduro / All mountain